profile-pic

 AI-interview Questions & Answers

 Yeah.
-So myself is Shivang.
-Myself is Shivang Vijay.
-Uh, I graduated from IIT Jammu.
+So I'm Shivang Vijay.
+I graduated from IIT Jammu.
 And from 1st year of my college, I enrolled in robotics activities.
-In 2nd year, I become a head of a robotics club.
-Uh, I take part by in various international and national competition.
-Um, I represent, uh, my college, IIT Jammu, in, uh, Techfest, IIT Bombay in Inter IIT Tech Meet, in Exodia, IIT Monday event, and in IIT Bombay, in IIT Monday event, we grabbed 1st positions.
-In 2nd year, I also got the opportunity to work with, uh, SK professor, SK Saha.
-I worked with, uh, with them in, for making AMRs, autonomous mobile robots, uh, for hospitals, which can carry 100 KG from one point to another.
-And, uh, my contribution in that I created a human robot interaction mode using current, uh, three d depth camera and the current sensor, uh, and I got the exposure of ROS and robotics.
-The industrial robotics, I got the exposure from my 2nd year.
-I continued that thing in, uh, my end during the college time.
-Even my BTech project is in, uh, that only.
-Uh, in 3rd year, I got the opportunity to work with Adwarp Technologies, which is a top, uh, company or top, uh, industry in robotics in India.
-You already benchmarked, like, international market also.
-So I'm, uh, I'm in 3rd year, I I got the opportunity to work in mobile robotics, uh, department in that, and I worked in AMR only.
-I created 1, uh, algorithm to automate all the creation of the documents.
-Uh, and by this, uh, like, I also involved in simulation of robotic arms, simulation of AMRs in Gazebo.
-I little bit explore Omniverse at that time, but, uh, not very far.
-I also got up, like, due to my, uh, great performance in that, internship.
-I got a BPU, and after graduation, I joined that company as a full time.
-I involved again, I enrolled in AMR activities.
+In 2nd year, I became the head of a robotics club.
+I took part in various international and national competitions.
+I represented my college, IIT Jammu, in Techfest, IIT Bombay in Inter IIT Tech Meet, in Exodia, IIT Monday event, and in IIT Bombay, in IIT Monday event, we grabbed 1st positions.
+In 2nd year, I also got the opportunity to work with Professor SK Saha.
+I worked with them on making AMRs, autonomous mobile robots, for hospitals, which can carry 100 KG from one point to another.
+And, my contribution was creating a human robot interaction mode using current 3D depth camera and current sensors.
+I got exposure to ROS and robotics.
+The industrial robotics, I got exposure from my 2nd year.
+I continued that thing throughout my college time.
+Even my BTech project was in that only.
+In 3rd year, I got the opportunity to work with Adwarp Technologies, which is a top company or industry in robotics in India.
+You already benchmarked the international market also.
+So I'm in 3rd year, I got the opportunity to work in mobile robotics department, and I worked in AMR only.
+I created an algorithm to automate all the creation of documents.
+And by this, I also involved in the simulation of robotic arms, simulation of AMRs in Gazebo.
+I explored Omniverse at that time, but not very far.
+I also got a BPU due to my great performance in that internship.
+I got a job in that company as a full-time employee after graduation.
+I involved again in AMR activities.
 So I created a fleet management system which is controlling more than 50 robots, and we have deployed a fleet management system in our international site.
 I worked with the Duality software.
-I worked with, uh, Omniverse.
-I worked with Gazebo, uh, as a simulation platform, and more than 300 robots, we have run-in simulation using our fleet management system.
-Uh, after 1 year after completing 1 year, I jumped, uh, to Unbox Robotics.
-Uh, like, I joined Unbox Robotics as a senior robotics engineer.
-And, uh, in that, I I am working with AGVs, or automatic guided vehicles, which is running, uh, through QR codes, uh, by scan like, by scanning QR codes.
-And, uh, and my contribution, I'm I was working as a, like, a part of a simulation team and a part of a fleet management system for AGVs.
-So, uh, currently, we are capable like, I I created a Vuel simulation, uh, architecture here.
-I developed controller.
-I developed Various supporting libraries for that, uh, for for that simulation, and, currently, we are running more than 300 robots in that simulation.
+I worked with Omniverse.
+I worked with Gazebo as a simulation platform, and more than 300 robots, we have run in simulation using our fleet management system.
+After one year after completing one year, I joined Unbox Robotics.
+I joined Unbox Robotics as a senior robotics engineer.
+And in that, I'm working with AGVs, or automatic guided vehicles, which is running through QR codes by scanning QR codes.
+And, my contribution is that I was working as a part of a simulation team and a part of a fleet management system for AGVs.
+So, currently, we are capable of running more than 300 robots in that simulation.
 And I also contributed.
-I'm, like, a core member of, uh, fleet management system for AGVs and, uh, that has that Fleet management system has been deployed in, uh, international site as well as, uh, like, Indian sites.
+I'm a core member of the fleet management system for AGVs and that has been deployed in international sites as well as Indian sites.
 In Indian sites, there are more than 40 robots running through our Fleet Management System.
-So this is my whole background of robotics, uh, as well as of
+This is my whole background in robotics.

-All these strategies or tool, how do you recommend?
-Simulation outcome.
-Yeah.
-Uh, so, like, uh, firstly, we will talk about, like, simulation outcomes, and, Like, in simulation, there are very less noise.
-Like, there are no friction.
+All these strategies or tools, how do you recommend?
+Simulation outcome, yeah.
+So, firstly, we will talk about simulation outcomes, and in simulation, there are very few noise.
+There are no friction.
 We can create that.
-Uh, like, there is a but There will always be a difference between the simulation and the reality.
-So I'm going to talk, like, how we can minimize that gap, Uh, what parameters and what tools can help, uh, help us to, uh, like, minimize that gap and how we can get a proper outcome of, uh, simulation.
-So firstly, like, uh, like, in real world, there are a lot of errors occurring, maybe in fleet management system, maybe in robots.
+However, there will always be a difference between the simulation and the reality.
+So I'm going to talk about how we can minimize that gap, what parameters and what tools can help us to minimize that gap and how we can get a proper outcome of simulation.
+So firstly, in the real world, there are a lot of errors occurring, maybe in fleet management systems, maybe in robots.
 So how we will tackle them?
-In simulation, we created 1.
-Uh, I I have done personally.
-Uh, I created a Grafana board.
-In Grafana board, there is a instance which is recorded, uh, proper with the logs.
-Like, uh, whenever there is a any error occurring robot or in any system, the that time stamp is has been loaded, and we are recording continuously ROSBEC Yeah.
-There is a rollover mechanism creating that roll roll uh, ROSspec files when the logs has been generated.
-So in Grafana dashboard, we are directly, recording that error ID and the time stamp and that error ID is linked with the cloud and the logs has been uploaded directly.
-So It is very helpful in doing the post analysis.
-Now, uh, so, uh, this Graphana dashboard is a great tool to get, uh, uh, to do post analysis.
-Another tools are, uh, like, there is a traffic open source.
-So what Trafficdoo directly merge, Uh, your IP is with DNS server.
-And if you want to access any system, you can directly access through Such an like, directly a name.
-Uh, you can directly create a DNS.
-So that open source tool is really very helpful.
-Uh, then there is another tool like rclone.
-You rclone, you you can use to, uh, unpack the ROSspec file.
-It is a GUI, uh, so you don't need to do, like mostly, we have a custom message, and for custom message, you'll require something.
+In simulation, I created a Grafana board personally.
+In the Grafana board, there is an instance which is recorded properly with the logs.
+Whenever there is any error occurring in a robot or in any system, the timestamp is loaded, and we are recording continuously.
+There is a rollover mechanism creating ROSspec files when the logs are generated.
+So in the Grafana dashboard, we are directly recording that error ID and the timestamp, and that error ID is linked with the cloud, and the logs are uploaded directly.
+So it is very helpful in doing post-analysis.
+Now, this Grafana dashboard is a great tool to get to do post-analysis.
+Another tool is Traffic.
+Traffic directly merges your IP with the DNS server.
+And if you want to access any system, you can directly access through such a name.
+You can directly create a DNS.
+So this open-source tool is really very helpful.
+Then there is another tool like rclone.
+You can use rclone to unpack the ROSspec file.
+It is a GUI, so you don't need to do much.
+We have custom messages, and for custom messages, you'll require something.
 So Artron is a great tool.
-And, like, uh, if you will come to technical parts and there is a like, in real life, there is a friction.
-There is a noise on the curve of velocity curve.
-Maybe it is not very, Like, simile, uh, what we want and it is not very similar look.
-So in simulation but there will be no noise.
+And if you come to the technical parts, there is a friction in real life, there is a noise on the velocity curve.
+Maybe it's not very similar to what we want, and it's not very similar-looking.
+So in simulation, there will be no noise.
 There will be no such things.
-Uh, they like, the velocity profile, uh, the controller that we have brought for, uh, simulation or for real world, it it should be same, but simulation, it will not give the noise because of there is no such external parameters, but in, uh, real world, it will definitely give, some kind of noise.
+The velocity profile, the controller that we have brought for simulation or for the real world, it should be the same, but simulation will not give the noise because there are no such external parameters, but in the real world, it will definitely give some kind of noise.
 So we need to mimic that also.
-Like, we need to introduce the friction.
-Meaning, uh, we need to, Uh, introduce some more kind of courses, which is reducing our robot to match the real world.
-And there are maybe some, uh, communication latency because all the system in simulation is in 1 system, but in real world, maybe some server They are in robot are communicating through communication.
+We need to introduce the friction.
+Meaning, we need to introduce some more kinds of courses which reduce our robot to match the real world.
+And there are maybe some communication latency because all the systems in simulation are in one system, but in the real world, maybe some servers are communicating through communication.
 So communication is a very important part.
-All these factors is very important
+All these factors are very important.

-Protocol you would implement for inter process communication in a distributed robotics We should be using Python.
-So, uh, like, it's a very like, it's dependent on the Things that we need in a robotics, uh, simulation.
-Suppose, uh, there are only 1 master, there is a centralized system.
-Like, there is a cent there is a master There are multiple robots who is communicating through that masters.
-Then the best protocol, uh, maybe TCP IP, Maybe, uh, MQTT.
+Protocol you would implement for inter-process communication in a distributed robotics system using Python.
+It's dependent on the things that we need in a robotics simulation.
+Suppose there's only one master, there is a centralized system.
+There is a master, and multiple robots communicate through that master.
+Then the best protocol may be TCP/IP, or maybe MQTT.
 Maybe different.
-And could it, like, uh, like, there is there should be no, uh, peer to peer communication.
-But when you are talking about, uh, drones, Like, uh, each drone each drone has to talk with, uh, all other drones.
-Like, this is the So I'm robotics they they decentralize So I'm robotics.
-Then you want to talk peer to peer.
-So for that peer to peer talking, uh, the best choice is FastDDS because Fast DDS, uh, is very helpful, uh, to communicate across the network.
-So, uh, even, Uh, and I think for decentralized system, uh, we can use FastDDS.
-Uh, that is the best protocol.
-For, uh, centralized, I think AMQP protocol is the best, uh, advanced message queuing protocol.
-You can implement that AMQP very easily through, uh, RabbitMQ.
+And could it, like, there should be no peer-to-peer communication.
+But when you're talking about drones, each drone has to talk with all other drones.
+In robotics, they decentralize, so you want to talk peer to peer.
+So for that peer-to-peer talking, the best choice is FastDDS because Fast DDS is very helpful to communicate across the network.
+So even, and I think for decentralized systems, we can use FastDDS.
+That is the best protocol.
+For centralized systems, I think AMQP protocol is the best, advanced message queuing protocol.
+You can implement that AMQP very easily through RabbitMQ.
 And for MQTT, there is a MQTT library.
-There are multiple, like, free source open source libraries.
+There are multiple free, open-source libraries.
 Like, through that, you can implement these protocols very easily.
-But, uh, I think AMQP because, uh, in advanced message queuing protocol, Uh, the queuing will be very advanced.
-Uh, like, it is automatically handling all the messages and it is not you will not get, uh, you your important message will not get lost very easily.
-In Python, uh, like, all these things can like, the RabbitMQ framework is supported Python.
-Um, many other things is supported.
-Like, even the, uh, Kafka is supported in Python, so all this AMQP and fast ADS, we can implement using Python.
-Even ROS two support Python and and raw under root of ROS two, there is a fast ADS.
-And under root of cross on various DCP IP mechanism kind of thing, and they are like, there is a centralized master.
-But, The disadvantage of that, uh, there is, uh, like, uh, there is a single point of failure.
-So, um, there is one more thing I want to discuss.
-Um, in Fast DDS, we can use initial peer list or discovery server, which create Fast DDS as a, Like, a single there is a single master who everyone is communicating to that single master and, uh, then it is distributing to every other, uh, client or every other server, the messages.
-So Fast DDS can also be, use, uh, when there is a centralized system.
+But I think AMQP because, in advanced message queuing protocol, the queuing will be very advanced.
+It is automatically handling all the messages, and it is not likely you will get your important message lost very easily.
+In Python, all these things can be implemented.
+The RabbitMQ framework is supported in Python.
+Many other things are supported.
+Like, even Kafka is supported in Python, so all this AMQP and Fast DDS can be implemented using Python.
+Even ROS two supports Python, and raw under root of ROS two, there is a Fast DDS.
+And under root of cross on various DCP IP mechanism, kind of thing, and they are like, there is a centralized master.
+But the disadvantage of that is there is a single point of failure.
+So, in Fast DDS, we can use an initial peer list or discovery server, which creates Fast DDS as a single master who everyone communicates to that single master, and then it distributes to every other client or server, the messages.
+So Fast DDS can also be used when there is a centralized system.

 If a simulation.
 K. Okay.
-So, uh, for nondeterministic behavior, definitely, um, firstly, we can do this thing in a real time, And, uh, we can do our post analysis.
-Um, so for real time, you need to write some, uh, Python scripts or so that you can generate the of properly, uh, of, uh, each and everything, uh, the feature that you are implementing or the message transform from 1 process to another process.
-You can, uh, draw the graph using a library.
-Or, uh, if you are using ROS, then there is a directly RQT graphs, which can plot, uh, everything very easily.
-And, uh, in run time, you can do that.
-Uh, post analysis, you can record all the data, If you're using ROS, then there is a ROSspec files.
-And if you're not using ROS, you can, uh, dump the log logs in a JSON format and a r e ninety format.
-And in post analysis, you can, uh, run the back file or you can Check that, uh, JSON.
+So, for nondeterministic behavior, definitely, firstly, we can do this thing in real-time, and we can do our post analysis.
+So, for real-time, you need to write some Python scripts or so that you can generate the data properly, of each and every feature that you are implementing or the message transformation from one process to another process.
+You can draw the graph using a library.
+Or, if you are using ROS, then there is a directly RQT graph, which can plot everything very easily.
+And in real-time, you can do that.
+Post analysis, you can record all the data.
+If you're using ROS, then there is a ROS spec file.
+And if you're not using ROS, you can dump the log logs in a JSON format and a CSV format.
+And in post analysis, you can run the back file or you can check that JSON.
 You can read that JSON to plot the graph.
-Uh, even I I Develop 1 tool, uh, which is a, like, a web tool.
-And in that, previous raw debug file is extracted, uh, into a JSON format, and then JSON is, We have we are reading JSON.
-Uh, like, there's a robot state.
-Uh, robot state, we all we have recorded all the robot state time, uh, time based.
-I can through, uh, like, In every time stamp, we are recording, uh, robot state, and we are using that tool to read that robot state, and we are running the robot, uh, similar to that manner.
-So the some nondeterministic behavior has been happened.
-We can, uh, definitely, the logs has been generated and the logs dumped into some files.
-We can, again, run that, uh, files to see what actually happened and how the robot is moved and how the things has been Done previously, and we can record that video also when we are running that tool.
-Uh, and we can run that tool again and again, using that files, and we can exactly determine what exactly hap happening.
-Like, the suppose robot are moving, like, uh, in a manner.
-Maybe there is a controller issue or controller is not very efficient.
-So from observing that, we can, do certain things.
-We can, uh, make some assumption.
+Even I developed one tool, which is a, like, a web tool.
+And in that, the previous raw debug file is extracted into a JSON format, and then JSON is read.
+Like, there's a robot state.
+The robot state, we have recorded all the robot state time-based.
+I can, like, in every timestamp, we are recording the robot state, and we are using that tool to read that robot state, and we are running the robot, similar to that manner.
+So, some nondeterministic behavior has been happening.
+We can definitely, the logs have been generated, and the logs dumped into some files.
+We can, again, run that files to see what actually happened and how the robot is moved and how things have been done previously, and we can record that video also when we are running that tool.
+And we can run that tool again and again, using those files, and we can exactly determine what exactly happened.
+Like, the supposed robot is moving, like, in a manner.
+Maybe there is a controller issue or the controller is not very efficient.
+So, from observing that, we can do certain things.
+We can, like, make some assumptions.
 Like, maybe it is a control issue, and we can put more logs.
-We can do some, uh, tuning, And, again, we can run, uh, in our simulation other things.
+We can do some tuning, and again, we can run in our simulation other things.
 We can deploy to go straight to our simulation.
-The, uh, and that, Through that robot state, the simulation will be run, and we can see that our e our non deterministic behavior has been solved or not solved.
-At least, we can figure it out, like, uh, at one
+The, and through that robot state, the simulation will be run, and we can see that our nondeterministic behavior has been solved or not solved.
+At least, we can figure it out, like, at once.

 Scale.
-Yeah.
-So we have used, um, Azure Azure Cloud for the deployment of large scale, uh, robotics simulation.
-So, initially, we faced a very, uh, like, we have run more than 40 robots, uh, through that cloud, And we are facing, uh, certain problems.
-So earlier, uh, was earlier, our system is in a Rosspan based.
-So in Rosman, we directly created 1, uh, master, uh, that cloud cloud service.
+Yes.
+So we have used Azure Cloud for the deployment of large-scale robotics simulation.
+So, initially, we faced a very significant problem.
+We had run more than 40 robots through that cloud, and we were facing certain problems.
+So earlier, our system was based on ROS.
+So in ROS, we directly created one master cloud service.
 It is a centralized system.
-There is a master, and there are multiple robots which is run communicating through master, and all the master is sending command to all the robots.
-So we have created that server as a master, and all the robots is a slave.
-So just we need to so Roskor, we are running on a master and all our slaves.
-So very Very easily, we can communicate as ROS1 gave that, uh, benefit of creating a master and slave node.
-Uh, under root, there is a TCP IP or TCP ROS, which is working on.
-In when we when we shifted from ROS one to ROS two, um, so in ROS two, we have faced a lot of problem Because of the because in ROS two and the root, there is a fast DDS.
-And fast DDS, uh, like, if we are running, uh, 40 robots.
-Then all the 40 robots are communicating with other 39 robots because of architecture.
-It is communicating All the things which is present in, uh, the network.
-So that becoming, uh, very problem for us and to run for the robots.
-So, uh, and, like, running robots to cloud because there is a exchange of, uh, message, uh, happening from local system to the cloud.
-So, firstly, what we did, uh, we shifted that cloud to our nearest geo geographical location.
-We we are running that, uh, robots in Asian network.
-So, like, we have shifted that cloud service to a geo Asian Asian Cloud Service.
-Um, we have taken Azure, uh, that, uh, like, nearest to our India Cloud Service.
-Then what we did, we introduced initial peer list.
-What initial peer list?
-Uh, like, it's kind of a discovery server.
-There is only single point, like every throughput is communicating, and that discovery server is communicating to master, and then the master is sending again the command to the discovery server.
-And suppose master send a message for robot number 1, so that discovery server has a role that this message is only delivered delivered to robot 1, Not other 39 robots.
-So, uh, also, we have reduced our payload.
-Uh, only important things we are transferring from, uh, robot to the Cloud service master, uh, and we are like, we use multithreading.
-We use Batching.
+There is a master, and there are multiple robots that communicate through the master, and all the master sends commands to all the robots.
+We created that server as a master, and all the robots were slaves.
+So just we needed to run ROS, we were running on a master, and all our slaves.
+So very easily, we can communicate as ROS1 gave us the benefit of creating a master and slave node.
+Under root, there is a TCP/IP or TCP ROS, which is working on.
+When we shifted from ROS one to ROS two, so in ROS two, we faced a lot of problems.
+Because in ROS two, and the root, there is a fast DDS.
+And fast DDS, like, if we are running 40 robots, then all the 40 robots are communicating with the other 39 robots because of the architecture.
+It is communicating all the things that are present in the network.
+So that became a very big problem for us, and to run the robots.
+So, and like, running robots to the cloud because there is an exchange of messages happening from the local system to the cloud.
+So, firstly, what we did, we shifted the cloud to our nearest geographical location.
+We were running the robots in the Asian network.
+So, like, we have shifted that cloud service to a geo-Asian cloud service.
+We have taken Azure, that, like, nearest to our India Cloud Service.
+Then what we did, we introduced an initial peer list.
+What is an initial peer list?
+It's kind of a discovery server.
+There is only one single point, like every robot is communicating, and that discovery server is communicating with the master, and then the master is sending the command again to the discovery server.
+And suppose the master sends a message for robot number 1, so that discovery server has a role that this message is only delivered to robot 1, not the other 39 robots.
+So, also, we have reduced our payload.
+We are only transferring important things from the robot to the Cloud service master, and we are using multithreading.
+We use batching.
 Batching.
 Batching.
-Like, uh, we are not completely calling that, uh, completely calling that communication model.
-We are sending, like, uh, suppose in 10 second, we are only sending one time, uh, the commands when it is necessary.
-So on an average, we are, Uh, we are sending 1 message on a 10 second to a robot, and, like, robot can and we have put some smartness inside the robot also so that robot can take up, uh, certain calls, uh, without communicating masters.
+Like, we are not completely calling that communication model.
+We are sending, like, suppose in 10 seconds, we are only sending one time the commands when it is necessary.
+So on an average, we are sending 1 message on a 10-second interval to a robot, and, like, the robot can, and we have put some smartness inside the robot also so that the robot can take up certain calls without communicating with the master.
 So we have reduced the payload.
-We have, uh, introduced patching, introduced, uh, asynchronous, multiple threadings, and this all solve, uh, our, like, communication between cloud and the local server.
-And, uh, so I worked with Azure Cloud Service, And I know how to like, we have also put a security, like, we have introduced false data certificate both in cloud and as well
+We have introduced patching, introduced asynchronous, multiple threadings, and this all solves our, like, communication between the cloud and the local server.
+And, I worked with Azure Cloud Service, And I know how to, like, we have also put a security feature, like, we have introduced false data certificates both in the cloud and as well.

+Yeah, so reinforcement learning, I will talk a little bit about what is a reinforcement learning.
+Suppose you want to move a robot in a particular direction.
+So there is a point A and a point B. A robot has started from point A and is taking the path to point B. However, in some situations, it is very far from that viewpoint.
+So we are giving the robot a reward, but that reward is not very good.
+Slowly, it is coming towards B. We are giving the robot good rewards as it gets closer to B. And slowly, it's moving away from us.
+We are giving the robot bad rewards.
+So, accordingly, that model is trained, and it starts getting good rewards and moving towards point B because the model requires good rewards.
+And it is the model that gives the rewards.
+We have just done a little bit of mathematics and defined all the like, we have created the model.
+So, with that model, the robot starts moving towards point B. And, so, the first task is completed.
+Now we have changed that B point.
+Again, the model starts tuning its parameters.
+And slowly, the model becomes so accurate that whenever we give a point A or point B, the robot very accurately moves from A to B. Now the thing is, why is it very important?
+Reinforcement learning, with another traditional methods like A* and Dijkstra, because reinforcement learning gives its parameters on its own, and it is very complex inside the model, but we don't want to do much to implement that model.
 Yeah.
-So, uh, reinforcement learning, like, uh, I will talk a little bit about what is a reinforcement learning.
-Suppose you want to mute move some robot in a particular, uh, direction.
-Uh, so there is a a point.
-There is a b point.
-Robots robot we have started from a point, and robot, uh, start taking the path to b b point.
-But, Certainly, uh, like, uh, in some situation, it is very far from that viewpoint.
-So we are giving giving reward to the robot, but that reward is not Very good.
-Slowly slowly, it is coming, uh, towards b.
-We are giving we are giving we are start giving good rewards to that robot.
-And slowly slowly, it's going far away from me.
-We are giving, uh, robots to bad rewards.
-So, accordingly, that model is trained, and It start start getting good rewards and it start moving towards b point because the model required good rewards.
-And we are not giving, like, other the the layers that we have created in our model, in reinforcement learning model.
-It is giving the rewards.
-We have just, uh, do the little bit mathematics, and we have defined all the like, we have created the model.
-So and, uh, with that model, the robot start moving at b point.
-And, uh, so, like, first task is completed.
-Now we have changed that b point.
-Again, the model start tuning their parameters.
-And slowly slowly, the model becomes so accurate that whenever we give Any a point or b point, the robot very accurately moves from a point to b point.
-Uh, now the thing is why it is very, Why it is very important?
-Reinforcement learning, uh, with another traditional methods like a star, mode a star, d star, uh, drista, uh, because, like, reinforcement learning given their parameter on its own, and it is very, very, very complex and, complex inside the inside the model, but we don't want to do much thing to implement that model.
-Yeah.
-Maybe the pan parameter tuning, it's a little bit, tricky.
-And with reinforcement learning, we can use, uh, like, different different algorithms like, uh, map less navigations.
-Uh, even In, uh, even reason based navigation has been achieved, uh, very accurately through reinforcement learning.
-I just talked about path learning, but the reinforcement learning, Uh, in in simulation framework, there's a way way great advantages.
-Uh, like, reinforcement learning can be can be used to sense the data, Not just for just for path planning.
-Even, um, even for the controller, we can use reinforcement learning, Uh, even for some perception activities like, uh, to detection any object and, uh, accurately, like, with the monoclonal camera to run, uh, robot very accurately.
-All the things can be easily, uh, not easily.
-Like, uh, it's a it's a hard to achieve, but very easy to implement.
-We can do through reinforcement learning.
-So reinforcement learning play very important in robotics as well as the simulation framework, like Isaac Sim.
-So and it will ultimately improve our robotic behavior, uh, or improve our robotic
+Maybe parameter tuning is a little bit tricky.
+And with reinforcement learning, we can use different algorithms like mapless navigation.
+Even in reason-based navigation has been achieved very accurately through reinforcement learning.
+I just talked about path learning, but reinforcement learning, in a simulation framework, there are great advantages.
+Like, reinforcement learning can be used to sense data, not just for path planning.
+Even for the controller, we can use reinforcement learning, even for some perception activities like detecting any object and accurately, with a monocular camera, to run a robot very accurately.
+All the things can be easily achieved, like it's hard to achieve, but very easy to implement.
+We can do this through reinforcement learning.
+So, reinforcement learning plays a very important role in robotics as well as the simulation framework, like Isaac Sim.
+So, it will ultimately improve our robotic behavior.

 So you are using I six m for developing a realistic robotics simulation.
 Okay.
 Yeah.
-So there may be logical error in, uh, 2 steps.
-1st is simulate step.
-So suppose, uh, the simulate step, uh, like, while simulation running through the whenever the simulation, uh, running, it's 2, it's completely by loop is con continuously running.
-So, uh, in simulation step, it is tending to the to, uh, it should be tending towards the End of a simulation.
-But simulate simulates have it not tending towards the ending of a simulation.
-If it's standing towards some other case or not tending to the, uh, condition where the simulation should stop.
-Suppose there is a condition, like, when theta becomes 0 and, uh, the simulate, uh, step is not making theta, uh, towards 0.
-It's increasing continuously theta.
-So it's not go going to be this little bit is not never ending.
-And, uh, and that check simulation end condition should be like theta is less than, uh, uh, less than 0.
-But, Uh, that simulation step is continuously increasing theta.
-So the theta is not become less than 0.
-So this loop is continuously running and which, uh, like, which continuously occupied our RAM continuously.
-Even in this file loop there is a no sleep.
-Uh, whatever while loop we will use in Python, in CPB, in any programming language, any By loop we will use or any loop we will use, we already we should put any kind of sleep, uh, because it will like, For us, that sleep may be very small, but for, uh, computer RAM, the sleep is very significant.
-Like, it, uh, it, Uh, reduces CPU utilisation very, uh, very effectively.
+So there may be logical errors in two steps.
+The first is the simulate step.
+So, suppose the simulate step, like, while the simulation is running, it should continuously run through a loop.
+However, it's currently not tending towards the end of the simulation.
+Instead, it's simulating a case or not tending to the condition where the simulation should stop.
+Suppose there is a condition, like, when theta becomes 0, but the simulate step is not making theta tend towards 0.
+It's increasing theta continuously.
+So it's not going to be never-ending.
+And the check for the simulation end condition should be like theta is less than 0.
+But that simulation step is continuously increasing theta, so theta is not becoming less than 0.
+This loop is continuously running and occupying our RAM continuously.
+Even in this file loop, there is no sleep.
+While using any loop in Python, in C++, or any programming language, we should put some kind of sleep because it will reduce CPU utilisation very effectively.
 So there is no sleep also.
-Another like, it is, uh, in relevance to the question, but that's very important.
-Uh, so, uh, logical error is only.
-Right?
-Uh, logical error can happen in the simulation step or checks check check simulation end condition.
-Like, maybe the end condition is different.
-You have put, Uh, maybe another end condition which we have to put, but, uh, you have put different end condition, and it is not, um, coming to that part.
-Uh, another thing, uh, let me check while simulation running, simulation steps, check simulation end conditions, Simulation running goes to false.
-And if and when it become false, file false, It will do that.
+Another point, in relevance to the question, is that the logical error is only in the simulation step or in the check of the simulation end condition.
+Maybe the end condition is different.
+You have put maybe another end condition, but you have put a different end condition, and it's not coming to that part.
+Another thing, let me check - while the simulation is running, simulation steps, and check the simulation end conditions.
+If the simulation running goes to false, it will do that.
 Yeah.
-Also, uh, there like, simulation cleanup will not be happened, uh, because it
+Also, like, simulation cleanup will not be happened because